JAmcevoy/Peace_of_Mind/README.md

 ### Content

-- All the text for this website were generated using a Chat AI (<https://chat.openai.com/share/fc542fe2-3da3-4c92-a6fb-e5d155dbdf2a>)
+- All the text for this website was generated using a Chat AI (<https://chat.openai.com/share/fc542fe2-3da3-4c92-a6fb-e5d155dbdf2a>)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer and Techniques page were taken from [Font Awesome](https://fontawesome.com/)

 ### Media